Chat with the Environment: Interactive Multimodal Perception Using Large Language Models: Experiments

 \subsection{Discussion}

-Weak LLMs may not have sufficient capability for precise planning, and thus may require carefully engineered prompts or other grounding techniques.
-On the other hand, strong LLMs exhibit impressive abilities in zero-shot planning, even in new scenarios that necessitate contextual reasoning.
+Weak LLMs, e.g. ones without fine-tuning on instruction alignment \cite{Ouyang22TrainingLanguage}, may not have sufficient capability for precise planning, and thus may require carefully engineered prompts or other grounding techniques.
+On the other hand, strong LLMs exhibit impressive in-context learning abilities.
 These observations highlight the potential of leveraging knowledge within strong LLMs, as it enables the successful execution of tasks that were previously deemed infeasible.
-LLMs can derive significant advantages from utilizing common knowledge, being robust to various instructions regardless of their changes in synonym, linguistic structure or even semantic meanings out of the scope that the robot is initially designed within, e.g.\ in our example, the instruction permits variation from ``the metal block" to ``a block that may be suitable for cracking a nut".
+LLMs can derive significant advantages from utilizing common knowledge, being robust to various instructions regardless of their changes in synonym, linguistic structure or even semantic meanings out of the scope that the robot is initially designed within, e.g.\ an instruction variation from ``the metal block" to ``a block that may be suitable for cracking a nut", in which the robot has to establish a meaningful connection between the object's multimodal perceptions and the required utility.

-Nonetheless, the reasoning trace may not always align with human expectations.
+Nevertheless, the reasoning trace may not always align with human expectations.
 There are cases that LLMs may prematurely draw conclusions due to their limited logical reasoning ability, particularly when faced with a task that requires reasoning from a long list of facts.